Nico Hoerner Player Props: Cubs vs. Pirates

-Nico Hoerner, carrying a .282 slugging percentage over his past 10 games, will be in action for the Chicago Cubs against the Pittsburgh Pirates June 14 at 8:05 PM ET.
+On Thursday, Nico Hoerner (.293 slugging percentage in past 10 games, with zero home runs) and the Chicago Cubs play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 8:05 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Pirates.
+He had a one-hit performance in his most recent game (1-for-5) against the Pirates.

 Nico Hoerner Game Info & Props vs. the Pirates